 The concept section will discuss these fundamentals in more detail.
 For now, let's focus on the file structure of the project.
 To create a machinable project, it's sufficient to create a folder or repository that contains a

 my-example-project ├── ... └── machinable.yaml

-# machinable.yaml components:experiments: - optimization: data: sinus components:models: - linear_regression: - gradient_descent: learning_rate: 0.01
+# machinable.yaml components: - optimization: data: sinus components:models: - linear_regression: - gradient_descent: learning_rate: 0.01

-From the example definition above you can guess that the project compares linear regression with gradient descent on some optimization problem as it exposes crucial parameters like the models's learning rate.
-The file also implicitly describes the file organisation of the source code:
+From the example definition above you can guess that the project compares linear regression with gradient descent on some optimization problem.
+The file exposes all crucial parameters like the models's learning rate.
+The definition also implicitly describes the file organisation of the source code:

 While the directory structure and file names may differ from project to project, the

-machinable.yaml acts as 'project glue' and enables a number of powerful features.
+machinable.yaml acts as global entry point and enables a number of powerful features.